LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 3. Sensor 1 (H, L), Sensor 2 (H) -> Passed into mutliplier unit

 ### What do high pass filters do?

+The HPF allows for decay and phasing of a signal as it apporaches and passes.
+In the simple EMD, signal is oeither on or off.
+The mechanism does this by detecting edges.
+It does not change the temporal different between sensors (lag)

+### What does the Low Pass Filter do?

+LPF smooths and phase shifts the signal.
+Phase shift may give the signals more overlap.
+There is a param to control this.
+The smaller the param, the larger the smoothing and pase-shift efect.

+### What does the mutlipler do?

+Recall, S1(H,L) and S2(H) are passed to a mutliplier.
+This gives the strength of the match.
+If both are higher then the signal will be very high.
+If they are opposites then the EMD will be negative.

+## Task 2 Download the Code

+## Task 3 - Run a Parameter Sweep

+The advantage of "in silico" experiements is that you can run the simulation many times with different starting conditions.
+Complex systems tend to depend heavily on the initial conditions.
+Best way to unpack and learn the behaviour of a compled system is to simulate many times from an ensemable of intital conditions and compare results.

+We can investigate this systematically by performing a parameter sweep.
+A parameter sweep is a methodical technique used in modeling, simulation, and optimization to test a system's behavior across a range of input values for one or more parameters.
+The primary goal is to understand the sensitivity of the system's output (or performance) to changes in its inputs, and to identify optimal or critical parameter settings.

+### Parameter sweeps are essential for:
+- Optimization: Finding the best configuration for a system.
+- Robustness Analysis: Determining how resilient a system is to variations in its environment or inputs.
+- Validation: Confirming that a model behaves as expected across its entire intended operational space.

+In our experiment, we can investigate this systemmatically by performing a parameter sweep.
+We will run a simulation many times while manipulating a parameter in order to see how robust or stable the behaviour of a system is.
+Or when it breaks.

+### Key things to examine are:
+- How strongly the system depends on parameter values
+- How combinations of parametetrs work together

+This is known as **sensitivity analysis**.
+If a system is very sensitive to a parameter changing or a particular range of parameters then this may highlight an issue

+### The general approach is:
+1. Start with a range of parameter values, e.g. [1, 5, 7, 10] or (0 to 100)
+2. Run a simulation for each value and record some important metric
+3. Plot results over the range for analysis

+Note, it is often better to sweep over two parameters at together as you may discover if paramters are independent or conencted in some way.

+### Robustness

+Individual simulations may be misleading and suggest things are better than they are.
+We can introduce various types of noise into our simulations to test robustness.